genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/02_create-a-new-project.md

 ## The genx script
 `genx` is a CLI tool that enables you to seed projects.
 In this case, we shall generate a full-stack application project; the key files will be empty so that you can define the details of the application.

-If you still don`t have genx installed, please see the session [hardware nd software](./hardware-and-software/#access-to-the-genesis-repository).
+If you still don`t have genx installed, please see the session [access to the genesis repository](../../../getting-started/quick-start/hardware-and-software/#access-to-the-genesis-repository).

 ## Starting